 The GO LA Card includes entry to a diverse range of attractions from theme parks to museums, and guided tours around film studios or celebrity homes.
 We’ve drawn up three-day Los Angeles itineraries for these categories: Hollywood fans, thrill-seekers, and avid sightseers.
 Attractions listed with asterisks (*) are covered by the GO LA Card.

 Highlights: Sony Pictures Studio Tour* — Universal Studios Hollywood* — Warner Bros.
 Studio Tour* — Griffith Observatory

 Highlights: Six Flags Magic Mountain* — Universal Studios Hollywood* — Pacific Park*

 Highlights: Whale Watching Cruise at San Pedro* — OUE Skyspace* — Warner Bros.
 Studio Tour* — Madame Tussauds*

-If you’re staying in the city for longer, or want a greater variety of activities, we’ve provided more exciting places, fun activities and lip-smacking eats to spruce up your LA adventure.
+If you’re staying for longer or want a greater variety of activities, ths Los Angeles Travel Guide has listed more exciting places, fun activities and lip-smacking eats to spruce up your LA adventure!

 What to See in LA

 1) Hollywood Boulevard

 One of LA’s most popular sites, Hollywood Boulevard features dazzling attractions that line the short road like the iconic Walk of Fame, Grauman’s Chinese Theatre, and cement hand and footprints of famous celebrities.

 How to get there: Take the Metro Red Line to Hollywood/Vine Station.